Escaping the curse of dimensionality in Bayesian model based clustering: Limiting Behavior of High-Dimensional Bayesian Clustering

-The numerator of \eqref{eq:marginalposterior} is the product of the prior probability of $\Psi$ {multiplied by a product of the marginal likelihoods of the observations within each cluster.} The denominator is a normalizing constant consisting of an enormous sum over $\mathscr{P}$, the space of all possible partitions of $n$ data into clusters. {Assuming exchangeability, the prior probability of any partition of $n$ subjects into $k_n$ groups depends only on $n_1,\ldots,n_{k_n}$ and $k_n$ through an exchangeable partition probability function (EPPF).
-The EPPF is available in closed form for popular choices of $Q_0$, including the DP, PY and certain MFMs.}
+Let $c_i \in \{1, \dots, \infty\}$ denote the cluster label for subject $i$ (for $i=1,\ldots,n$), with $\kn = \#\{c_{1},\ldots,c_{n}\}$ denoting the number of clusters represented in the sample.
+Conditionally on $c_i = h$, we can write $y_i \mid c_i=h \sim \K{y_i}{\theta_{h}}$.
+Assume that $n_j$ is the size of the $j$th cluster with $\sum_{j=1}^{k} n_j = n$.
+The posterior probability of observing the partition $\Psi$ induced by the clusters $c_1,\ldots,c_n$ conditionally on the data $\by = \{y_{1}, \dots, y_{n}\}$ is where ${\mathscr P}$ is the space of all possible partitions of $n$ data points into clusters.
+The numerator of \eqref{eq:marginalposterior} is the product of the prior probability of $\Psi$ multiplied by a product of the marginal likelihoods of the observations within each cluster.
+The denominator is a normalizing constant consisting of an enormous sum over $\mathscr{P}$. {Assuming exchangeability, the prior probability of any partition of $n$ subjects into $k_n$ groups depends only on $n_1,\ldots,n_{k_n}$ and $k_n$ through an exchangeable partition probability function (EPPF).
+The latter is available in closed form for popular choices of $Q_{0}$, including the Dirichlet process, Pitman-Yor process and certain MFMs.}

 The posterior \eqref{eq:marginalposterior} forms the basis for Bayesian inferences on clusterings in the data, while providing a characterization of uncertainty.
-We are particularly interested in how this posterior behaves in the case in which $y_i = (y_{i1},\ldots,y_{ip})'$ are high-dimensional so that $p$ is very large.
+We are particularly interested in how this posterior behaves in the case in which $y_i = (y_{i1},\ldots,y_{ip})\trans$ are high-dimensional so that $p$ is very large.
 To study this behavior theoretically, we consider the limiting case as $p \to \infty$ while keeping $n$ fixed.
-This setting is quite appropriate in our motivating applications to genomics and precision medicine, as there is essentially no limit to the number of variables one can measure on each study subject, while the number of study subjects is often quite modest.
+This setting is quite appropriate in our motivating applications to genomics, as there is essentially no limit to the number of variables one can measure on each study subject, while the number of study subjects is often small to moderate.